eggplants/pybsddb-mirror/docs/dblogcursor.rst

 the C API.

 These functions returns a tuple.
-The first element is a LSN tuple, and the second element is a string/bytes with the log data.
+The first element is a LSN tuple, and the second element is a bytes object with the log data.

 If the following methods don't have log data to return, they return None.